cuthbertLab/music21j/README.md

 * [qUnit] - testing framework
 * [jsdoc] - makes this documentation possible

-Music21j in the Music and Theater Arts section at [MIT].
-The Python version of music21 was supported by grants from the Seaver Institute and the National Endowment for the Humanities.
+The Python version of music21 was supported by grants from the Seaver Institute and the National Endowment for the Humanities and supported by the Music and Theater Arts section of [MIT].

 [MIT]:http://web.mit.edu